dabjaff/CORHOH-Text-corpus-of-holocaust-oral-histories/README.md

 # CORHOH: Text Corpus of Holocaust Oral Histories

 This repository hosts documentation and related resources for **CORHOH (Text CORpus of HOlocaust Oral Histories)**.
 The corpus brings together **500 Holocaust survivor oral histories** from the United States Holocaust Memorial Museum (USHMM), normalized, annotated, and enriched with detailed metadata for use in linguistic, historical, psychological, and computational research.
+The raw text of each file is copied from Let them Speak project (https://lts.fortunoff.library.yale.edu/about).

 ---